adrien-ben/vulkan-examples-rs/README.md

 - rt_reflections: Ray-traced iterative (not recursive) reflections.
 - triangle: Rasterized triangle.
 - gpu_particles: Particles simulated on the gpu using a compute shader.
+- mandelbrot: Render mandelbrot set on gpu with expensive setting.
+The goal is to be gpu bound with a simple setup for some tests.

 ```ps1
 # Powershell example (all scripts have a .sh version)